For providers offering residential superfast broadband services (30Mbps or above)

-The judging process is formed of two stages: a period technical testing followed to determine the shortlist and then a written entry form used by the judging panel to determine the winner.
+The judging process is formed of two stages: a period technical testing which will determine the shortlist and then a written entry form used by the judging panel to determine the winner.

-Broadband entrants were required to undergo a period of technical testing from 1st February 2019 to 31st March 2019.
+Broadband entrants are required to undergo a period of technical testing from 1st February 2020 to 31st March 2020.
 The technical testing (facilitated by thinkbroadband) involves entrants’ customers performing a number of tests using the thinkbroadband testing tool (accessible on any browser and many devices).
 The best performing entrants will form a finalist shortlist.